You are here

 On-campus housing is available for adult and graduate students interested in residing on-campus while they complete their degree programs.
 To apply for housing, please fill out and submit the application for housing form.

 Emergency Notification System

-Students can sign up for e2Campus, a universal notification system that allows Felician College administration to notify you of emergencies, school closures, or other time-sensitive messages via text, email, and/or pager.
+Students can sign up for e2Campus, a universal notification system that allows Felician University administration to notify you of emergencies, school closures, or other time-sensitive messages via text, email, and/or pager.

 Frequently Used Telephone Numbers

 |Division of Arts and Sciences||201.559.6166|

 |Division of Nursing and Health Management||201.559.3060|